aboutas/etl-app/README.md

+# Dynamic Mapping Solution for ETL Source and Destination
+This project offers a proposed solution to the problem of dynamic mapping in both the source and destination stages of ETL processes.

+The solution accepts a JSON input file, simulating various schemas that may be loaded into the ETL pipeline.
+A custom schema registry handles schema management, allowing flexible adjustments based on the data structure dynamically (source dynamic mapping).

+The data processed includes metrics like temperature.
+When fields for "heating cost" and "currency" are present, an additional column, "heating cost in euros," is calculated based on currency exchange rates (destination mapping).
+This feature allows for seamless integration and transformation of varying data schemas within the ETL process.

 # PROJECT STRUCTURE:

 * flink_code.py: Main script that sets up the Flink streaming environment, loads input data, applies transformations, and writes output to a JSON file.